 - relating to a health condition or disability in order to meet our legal obligation to make reasonable adjustments in the provision of our services;

 - to ensure meaningful equal opportunity and diversity and inclusion monitoring and reporting;

-- where it is needed to protect your vital interests (or someone else's interests) and you are not capable of giving your consent;
+- where it is needed to protect someone's vital interests and they are not capable of giving consent;

-6. Who we may share your personal information with
+7. Who we may share your personal data with

-Personal information collected and processed by us may be shared with the following groups, where necessary:
+Personal data collected and processed by us may be shared with the following, where necessary: